mtumilowicz/java12-stream-reduce/README.md

 * `-Djava.util.concurrent.ForkJoinPool.common.parallelism=100` // try to avoid it
 * https://stackoverflow.com/questions/24308146/why-is-a-combiner-needed-for-reduce-method-that-converts-type-in-java-8

+# Associativity
+* an operator or function op is associative if the following holds:
+    * `(a op b) op c == a op (b op c)` the importance of this to parallel evaluation can be seen if we expand this to four terms:
+     * `a op b op c op d == (a op b) op (c op d)`
+     * so we can evaluate `(a op b)` in parallel with `(c op d)`, and then invoke op on the results
+* examples of associative operations include numeric addition, min, and max, and string concatenation.

+# Non-interference
+* for most data sources, preventing interference means ensuring that the data source is not modified at all during the execution of the stream pipeline
+* the notable exception to this are streams whose sources are concurrent collections, which are specifically designed to handle concurrent modification

+# statelessness
+* a stateful lambda (or other object implementing the appropriate functional interface) is one whose result depends on any state which might change during the execution of the stream pipeline
+* the best approach is to avoid stateful behavioral parameters to stream operations entirely; there is usually a way to restructure the stream pipeline to avoid statefulness

 *     T result = identity;
 *     for (T element : this stream)
 *         result = accumulator.apply(result, element)